Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: The Goresky--Kottwitz--MacPherson stratification

 (b) Notice that we have a natural isomorphism of sets $A((t))=\colim (A[[t]]\overset{t}{\to}A[[t]] \overset{t}{\to}\ldots)$, which induces an isomorphism $\cL(\B{A}^1)\simeq\colim(\clp(\B{A}^1)\overset{t}{\to} \clp(\B{A}^1)\overset{t}{\to}\ldots)$, where all transition maps are fp-closed embeddings.
 Thus $\cL(\B{A}^1)$ is represented by an ind-affine scheme.
 Therefore $\cL(\B{A}^n)\cong\cL(\B{A}^1)^n$ is represented by an ind-affine scheme as well.

 (c) Note that for every closed embedding $\cX\to\cY$ of $\infty$-stacks over $\C{O}$, the induced morphism $\cL\cX\to\cL\cY$ is a closed embedding as well.
-Using (b), we conclude that for every affine scheme $X$ of finite type over $F$, the loop space $\cL X$ is an ind-affine scheme.
+Using (b), we conclude that for every affine scheme $X$ of finite type over $F$, the loop space $\cL X$ is an ind-affine ind-scheme.
 In particular, $\cL X$ is an $\infty$-stack, that is, satisfies the sheaf condition. \end{Emp}

-\begin{Emp} {\bf Remark.} Though the loop functor $\cL\cX$ can be defined for an arbitrary $\infty$-prestack, it does not seem to be a natural object to consider, when $\cX$ is not an affine scheme.
-In particular, it fails to be an $\infty$-stack in general. \end{Emp}
+\begin{Emp} {\bf Remarks.} (a) Though the loop functor $\cL\cX$ can be defined for an arbitrary $\infty$-prestack, it does not seem to be a natural object to consider, when $\cX$ is not an affine scheme.
+In particular, it fails to be an $\infty$-stack in general.

+(b) A theorem of Drinfeld (see \cite[Theorem 6.3]{Dr}) asserts that for every smooth affine scheme $X$ of finite type over $F$, the ind-scheme $\cL X$ is ind-placid.
+We are not going to use this fact in this work. \end{Emp}

 \begin{Emp} Until end of this subsection, we fix $h\in\B{N}$ prime to the characteristic of $k$ and choose a primitive $h$-th root of unity $\xi\in k$.
 We set $\C{O}':=k[[t^{1/h}]]$ and $F':=k((t^{1/h}))$. \end{Emp}